pic

 Output in REPL

 This pattern will be a common theme in our benchmarks, where absolute execution times are often negligible.
-In such cases, the relevance of our conclusions depends on the specific characteristics of the task at hand.
-If the operation is only performed once in isolation, readability should be the primary consideration, and the most readable approach should be chosen.
-On the other hand, if the operation is repeated multiple times, small performance differences might accumulate and become significant, making the faster approach a more suitable choice.
+In such cases, the relevance of our conclusions depends on the context in which the operation is considered.
+If the operation is only performed once in isolation, readability should be the primary consideration for choosing a method.
+On the other hand, if the operation is repeated multiple times, small differences in performance might accumulate and become significant, making the faster approach a more suitable choice.

 x = rand(100_000)